 Whether you’re a brand new dad (congratulations!) or getting close to being an empty-nester, the demands of raising a child can take a toll on your mental health.
 In order to be the best possible parent for your children, it’s vital to recognize when you’re stressed and burned out, so that you can take action to find relief.

-Postpartum depression has long been recognized in new mothers – but come to find out, fathers aren’t immune.
+Depression has long been recognized in new mothers – but come to find out, fathers aren’t immune.
 In fact, “more than a fifth of fathers have experienced depression by the time their child is 12 years of age,” according to Michael Yogman, a Harvard Medical School professor of pediatrics and an expert on father-child relationships.
-But postpartum depression in fathers can be difficult to identify, since it manifests differently than it does in new mothers.
+But depression in fathers can be difficult to identify, since it manifests differently than it does in mothers.

-New moms with postpartum depression typically present with mood swings and anxiety immediately after giving birth.
-In new dads, it can take up to a year for postpartum depression to reveal itself, according to Yogman.
-In men, he says, “postnatal depression may include additional symptoms, such as alcohol and drug-related issues, compulsive or anti-social behavior, and interpersonal conflict.”
+New moms with depression typically present with mood swings and anxiety immediately after giving birth.
+In new dads, it can take up to a year for depression to reveal itself, according to Yogman.
+In men, he says, “depression may include additional symptoms, such as alcohol and drug-related issues, compulsive or anti-social behavior, and interpersonal conflict.”

 And it’s not just depression – a 2019 survey found that 70% of new dads reported increased stress levels in the first 12 months after their children were born.
 Twenty-three percent reported feeling socially isolated, and more than half took on a new negative health behavior, such as drinking more alcohol or gaining weight.